popphp/pop-mail/README.md

 * Send to email via sendmail, SMTP or any custom-written mail transport adapters
 * Send emails to a queue of recipients, with individual message customization
 * Save emails to be sent later
+* Retrieve and manage emails from email mailboxes.

 `pop-mail` is a component of the [Pop PHP Framework](http://www.popphp.org/).